 Where to Stay

 Where you choose to say in D.C. depends in part on what you plan to do while you’re here and how much you’re willing to spend per night.
-Here’s a look at some of the more popular, reasonably priced D.C. neighborhoods and close-in suburbs:

 - Georgetown: “Georgetown” and “affordable” are rarely uttered in the same sentence.
 Local hotels tend to be exclusive, or at least pricey.
 However, if you don’t mind sharing space with others, you’ll find a great selection of private rooms in historic townhouses on Airbnb and other short-term rental apps.
 On a quick search for travel dates a month in the future, I found more than a dozen private rooms under $80 per night.

-- Adams Morgan and Dupont Circle: There aren’t many hotels in these trendy, proximate neighborhoods, but there are plenty of Airbnb rentals.
+- Adams Morgan and Dupont Circle: There aren’t many hotels in these trendy, proximate neighborhoods, but there are plenty of short-term rentals.
 On account of a slightly denser environment and higher renter population, the selection is even better than in Georgetown.

 - Northeast Washington: Cut-rate hotels and motels are plentiful in this part of town, especially along the New York Avenue corridor.
 If you don’t mind staying in the likes of Days Inn or Budget Motor Inn, you’ll reliably find clean, name-brand accommodations for well under $100 per night here.